tsmp-falcon-platform/ci-bundle-utils/README.md

   Transform using a custom transformation config.

 Options:
-  -t, --target-dir DIRECTORY  The target directory for the YAML documents.
-                              Defaults to the source directory suffixed with -transformed.
-  -s, --source-dir DIRECTORY  The source directory for the YAML documents.
-  -c, --config FILE           The transformation config(s).
-  -S, --strict                Fail when referencing non-existent files - warn
-                              otherwise.
-  -d, --dry-run               Print the merged transform config and exit.
-  --help                      Show this message and exit.
+  -K, --config-key TEXT         Returns value if key provided (error if not
+                                found), or k=v when used as flag (BUNDLEUTILS_CONFIG_KEY) -U, --url TEXT                The URL to interact with (BUNDLEUTILS_JENKINS_URL) -d, --dry-run / --no-dry-run  Print the merged transform config and exit (BUNDLEUTILS_DRY_RUN) -S, --strict / --no-strict    Fail when referencing non-existent files - warn otherwise (BUNDLEUTILS_STRICT) -C, --configs-base DIRECTORY  The directory containing the transformation config(s) (BUNDLEUTILS_CONFIGS_BASE) -c, --config FILE             The transformation config to use (BUNDLEUTILS_CONFIG) -s, --source-dir DIRECTORY    The source directory for the YAML documents to transform (BUNDLEUTILS_TRANSFORM_SOURCE_DIR) -t, --target-dir DIRECTORY    The target directory for the transformed YAML documents (BUNDLEUTILS_TRANSFORM_TARGET_DIR) --help                        Show this message and exit.
 ------------------------------------------------------------------------------------------------------------------------
 Usage: bundleutils update-bundle [OPTIONS]